 The beginnings of K-Pop

-But before K-pop could become what it is now, it had to undergo a huge transformation.
-It's fair to say that the boys from BTS were very lucky to be recording these days.
+Before K-pop could become what it is now, it had to undergo a considerable transformation.
+It's fair to say that the boys from BTS were fortunate to be recording these days.
 Because K-pop, as we know it today, a dozen or so years ago, was completely different.
 In the 1960s and 1970s, the only entertainment in South Korea was television programs with patriotic songs or on other topics, but only those that were allowed by censorship.
 The dictatorship was overthrown in the late 1970s, but it took South Korea a dozen more years to mature to where it is today.

 Where did the popularity of K-Pop come from?

 Not long after Seo Taiji and Boys' debut, K-pop began to develop dynamically.
-The phenomenon of K-Pop didn't go unnoticed also by the then South Korean authorities, which decided to make this music genre an export product.
+The phenomenon of K-Pop also went unnoticed by the then-South Korean authorities, who decided to make this music genre an export product.
 The entire South Korean elite, including businessmen, celebrities, and music producers, saw great potential in K-pop music.
-That is why today's K-Pop looks like this - new music groups are emerging, they break records of popularity.
+That is why today's K-Pop looks like this - new music groups are emerging, and they are breaking records of popularity.
 Record companies have mastered the process of creating new supergroups to perfection.

 What happened to Seo Taiji and Boys?
-Despite the fact that they ended their musical activities in 1996, they did not part with music.
+Even though they ended their musical activities in 1996, they did not part with music.
 After all, the founder of YG Entertainment, one of the largest record companies in Korea, is none other than one of the members of the above-mentioned band.

-The history of K-pop is certainly very interesting and the fact that in such a short time, not more than 10-15 years, this music genre has risen to its heights is something amazing.
+The history of K-pop is undoubtedly very interesting, and the fact that in such a short time, not more than 10-15 years, this music genre has risen to its heights is something amazing.